 By that time the major publishers had concluded that Wim and Pat’s fiction had “too many ideas” in it (as succinctly expressed by one marketing executive).
 In the following years, even as the couple has earned their living mostly by writing for educational publishers and various ghostwriting clients, their creative work has continued.

 Says a character in one of our essays, “I think that the relationship of art to reality lies in the creative act itself.
 It’s not in the images or other results produced.
 The creation of images is part of the learning process, not something carried out after it.”
-Creativity is another topic we could go on about.
+Creativity is a topic we could (and often do) go on about.
 We think that self-expression is an overrated part of making art and stories.

 You’ll also find us here:

 gmail (dot) com

 I am working with a colleague in Detroit to possibly set up a National Endowment for the Humanities teacher landmarks seminar on the Underground Railroad in Ohio and Michigan to Canada.
 I noticed your Drinking Goird book with Ms Perrin.
 I was wondering if you could lecture on this venture.